-This tour offers the opportunity to learn how and why Wild Ken Hill has introduced Norfolk’s only beavers.
+This tour offers the opportunity to learn how and why Wild Ken Hill introduced Norfolk’s first population of beavers for hundreds of years.
 You’ll go into the 50 acre enclosure with an expert guide and see just how the four spectacular mammals are tailoring the landscape to their choosing.

 Wandering through the tangly and wet woodland, you’ll be able to see the intricate dams and structures they have created, the highly visible signs of their feeding, and maybe the other wildlife including ducks, birds, water voles who are enjoying sharing a home with this keystone species.